OctopusDeploy/blog/blog/2018-10/selenium/14-modifying-http-requests/modifying-http-requests.md

 In addition to capturing network traffic, BrowserMob also gives us the ability to modify the network requests made by the browser.
 There are a number of cases where modifying requests can prove useful when running tests, including:

--   Simulating the failure of external services
+-   Simulating the failure of external services.

--   Mocking external services
+-   Preventing assets like images from being loaded, which can improve the performance of tests.

--   Preventing assets like images from being loaded, which can improve the performance of tests
+- Blocking third party services during testing, like social media services.

 A typical network request through a proxy looks like this.
 The proxy sits between the browser and external resources, and passes requests back and forth.